EasyCorp/EasyAdminBundle/README.md

             class: AppBundle\Entity\Product
 ```

-This alternative configuration format is probably the one you will use in real
+This extended configuration format is not only useful to customize main menu
-backends, because it allows for a lot more customizations, as you'll see in the
+labels, but to define additional options, as you'll see in the next sections.
-next sections.

 ### Customize the Name of the Backend